• Skip to primary navigation

 • Applicants who have completed research projects towards the MTh but who withdraw from the course without the completion of the thesis may be granted admission with advanced standing of one MA (Theol) unit towards the degree for each research project.
 This is over and above any advanced standing that may be granted from their BD (Honours) degree.

-• Course credit may be available and is assessed in terms of the Academic Credit Policy, located on the Moore Policy website, and the Australian Qualifications Framework, Qualifications Pathways Policy.
+• Course credit may be available and is assessed in terms of the Academic Credit Policy, located on the Moore Policy page, and the Australian Qualifications Framework, Qualifications Pathways Policy.

-• Graduate Certificate of Anglican Ministry fees and census dates.
+• Unit Fees and Census Dates for Graduate Certificate of Anglican Ministry

-• Master of Arts (Theology) fees and census dates.
+• Unit Fees and Census Dates for Master of Arts (Theology)

-SEMESTER 1 – REGISTRATIONS CLOSE 1 FEBRUARY 2023
+SEMESTER 1 – REGISTRATIONS (for enrolled students) CLOSE 1 FEBRUARY 2026

 Biblical Studies